Survivors find easier access to Army installations

-Fort Eustis Gold Star and next-of-kin survivors will find it easier to visit the installation due to a new process that went into effect January 1, 2020.
+KAISERSLAUTERN, Germany – Certain Gold Star and next-of-kin survivors are expected to find it easier to visit Army installations since a new process went into effect in January.

-The new survivor’s access policy allows qualified survivors to more easily gain access to the installation and travel on post without an escort to attend events, view memorials, receive services and similar activities using their survivor’s access card.
+The survivor’s access policy allows qualified survivors to get through gate security more easily and travel on post without an escort to attend events, view memorials and receive services using their survivor’s access card, or long-term installation access pass at overseas locations.

 “The Army values people, especially our Gold Star spouses and family members,” said Lt.
 Gen. Douglas Gabram, commanding general, U.S. Army Installation Management Command.
 “This change allows them to more easily receive the benefits and services to which they are entitled, and helps enable them to remain connected to the Army.”

-Eligible survivors may apply for and receive a survivor’s access card through the Fort Eustis Visitor Center.
+Stateside, eligible survivors may apply for and receive a survivor’s access card through the Army’s Automated Installation Entry system at their local garrison.

+Overseas, eligible survivors should contact the Survivor Outreach Services team at their local Army Community Service to begin the application process and background check to obtain a long-term installation access pass.

+The installation access pass will be valid for up to one year and can be renewed by repeating the application process through SOS.
+Survivors visiting overseas installations from stateside locations may use their survivor’s access card to gain access.

+“We can never pay back the debt to our fallen Soldiers, but we can support their surviving families by sharing their grief and listening to their stories,” added USAG RP Commander Col. Jason Edwards.
+“The strength of our nation is our Army.
+The strength of our Army is our Soldiers.
+The strength of our Soldiers is our families.
+The Army recognizes that no one has given more for the nation than the families of the fallen.”

+While the survivor population in the Rheinland-Pfalz military community is not large, Mann said community members should be aware of Gold Star spouses and family members living here or visiting, and to know that someone wearing a Gold Star lapel button has suffered a loss.

-To track survivors’ feedback on the new process, the Interactive Customer Evaluation survey added new questions to help determine customer satisfaction with outreach efforts.
+To track survivors’ feedback on the new installation access process, the Interactive Customer Evaluation survey added new questions to help determine customer satisfaction with outreach efforts.
+Local community members can search ‘Survivor Outreach Services’ under USAG Rheinland-Pfalz at https://ice.disa.mil to fill out a feedback form.

+"The Army honors our surviving family members by ensuring their access to our installations and Army-led joint bases," said IMCOM Provost Marshal Col. Kevin A. Comfort.

+IMCOM is directing policy compliance and training for its 75 garrisons and installations.

 The new process resulted from Section 626 of Public Law 115-232, the John S. McCain National Defense Authorization Act for Fiscal Year 2019.
 The law recognizes survivors as having a valid requirement for long-term, unescorted access to Army installations.